myacoub005/Cblaster_M36_absent_in_JEL423/README.md

 Cblaster search:
   Perform a cblaster search for every query file generated against every strain.
   For each strain in parallel execute the query for the strain I am running on.
+  Save each of those output files in a particular folder under a specific scheme so that we can know we’ve already run it.
+I.e. the query name